bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 11:59 PM CT, March 25</p>
+<p class="updated_time"> Latest data: 12:35 AM CT, March 26</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 72°, which is 13° **warmer** than yesterday.
-Tomorrow is expected to be 17° **warmer** than today.
+Today's high is 88°, which is 16° **warmer** than yesterday.
+Tomorrow is expected to be 42° *colder* than today.

 Currently:

-- 66°
+- 65°
-- Mostly Cloudy
+- Overcast
-- 67% humidity
+- 78% humidity
-- 12 mph wind
+- 6 mph wind
-- 81% cloud cover
+- 90% cloud cover
-- 50 AQI 🟩
+- 49 AQI 🟩
 - 0.49 inches of rain expected in the next 48 hours